hl7au/au-fhir-pd/pages/_includes/federation.md

 * The federator shall comply with core requirements as defined in the capability statements section of this implementation guide.

 ```
-FED04 Paging of directory service results MUST be supported by client systems
+FED04 Paging of directory service results MUST be supported by client and server systems
 ```
 * Paging (next page continuation) may be used by federators to allow responses to be provided before all source systems have provided results to the federator (performance).
 * Client systems must allow paging links supplied to be used by either automatic background calls to obtain next page or manual next page selection by user on search results.